The Eagle and Falcon can be powered via Battery or External Power and/or Batteries.

 If we have a digital input free, we can simply connect our power source to here as well as the external input on the device.
 This means when there is an external power cut, the Digital Input will immediately detect this, and can be set to immediately upload also.
 For details see Common Concepts - Digital Inputs.

-2. Monitor the Supply Voltage Level.
+2. Monitor the Loaded Battery Voltage Level.

 3. Monitor/Alert on the "External Power Good" Flag